 Make sure that any purchases that you make via debit are directed to legitimate websites – or, better still, set up a PayPal account or use credit cards to serve as a buffer and increase your level of protection.

 Account Takeovers – If your account information was compromised in any of the recent data breaches, thieves may have enough information to be able to impersonate you and get the remaining piece of information.
 For example, criminals may have enough information to pose as you and claim a forgotten password, allowing them to reset your password and take advantage of your account.
 Once they have control, criminals can transfer money out of your account at any time.

 The thief may also alter your account in other ways, such as changing your mailing address to an address that they control.
 You may not realize that thieves have access until your account has been drained.
-Let MoneyTips protect your credit and your identity with a free trial.
+Let MoneyTips protect your credit and your identity with a Premium membership.